-When writing a report it is important to remain mindful of four key questions.
+When writing a report it is important to remain mindful of three key questions.

-- Why am I writing it?

-- · Who is the report for?
+- Who is the report for?

-- · Who else will read it?
+- Who else will read it?

 - How might it be misused?

 There are several excellent examples of well-constructed medico-legal reports that might be used to guide forensic practitioners who are preparing reports for the criminal justice system.
 For a police-report style report see Helen Louise Parker: Writing a Police Statement.
 Forensic Series Clinical Practice Australian Family Physician Vol 33 No 11 Nov 2004 927-930.
-For reports for Children's Courts and for reports regarding sexual abuse (and most other reports) the VFPMS templates are recommended.
+For reports for Children's Courts the VFPMS template is recommended.